thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/umbraco/new-umbraco-project-tpr.md

 2. Create a new project using the 'Umbraco project (Umbraco HQ)' template in Visual Studio, or by running `dotnet new umbraco --name MyProject`.

+3. Use `git init` to convert your project folder to a git repository.

-3. Download the `Tools-TPRGitHooks` repository to a sibling folder of your new solution.
+4. Download the `Tools-TPRGitHooks` repository to a sibling folder of your new solution.
 Copy `Install-TPRGitHooks.ps1` to your repository and run it.
 This requires [PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

-4. Add `ThePensionsRegulator.Frontend.Umbraco` NuGet package to your project.
+5. Add `ThePensionsRegulator.Frontend.Umbraco` NuGet package to your project.

-5. In your Umbraco project install the `uSync.Complete` package using NuGet, making sure that the version aligns with the version of Umbraco you installed.
+6. In your Umbraco project install the `uSync.Complete` package using NuGet, making sure that the version aligns with the version of Umbraco you installed.
 See [uSync.Complete for Umbraco](https://jumoo.co.uk/usync/complete/).

-6. In `appsettings.json` add the following configuration.
+7. In `appsettings.json` add the following configuration.
 The settings shown for `Umbraco:CMS` are in addition to those present by default, not a replacement.

    ```json
    {